vals-productions/sqlighter/README.md

 ```

+If you are familiar with both languages (and you should be if you are reading this), you do not need a complete Objective C tutorial of SQLighter to do the coding.

+The biggest advantage you'd get if you reuse your java coding efforts at iOS platform using J2ObjC.

 # J2ObjC

-You do not need to use J2ObjC tools to use this library as part of your project,
-because it includes classes\modules that are already j2objc'd.

 It is up to you how to setup J2ObjC conversions for business logics conversions of your
 project.
 You do it in whichever way works for you.
 There is no dependency here.
 Most
 likely you already have something setup by now.
-You just have to include provided classes
+You just have to include provided java classes
 and interfaces into your Android project on one side, and iOS / Objective-C modules/protocols
 at the other side, or, (easier) use provided jar file for Android and lib for iOS.